top of page

 • Jun 30, 2025

 Imagine this: you get dressed, battle traffic, show up to work on time—only to be sent home after 15 minutes because business is slow.
-In most states, you’d just lose out on those hours.
+In most states, that’s simply lost time and lost pay.
 But not in California.

 Reporting Time Pay Laws in California